cover image - Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases - Elsevier eBook on VitalSource, 10th Edition

 15. Bioterrorism: An Overview

-Section D: Clinical Microbiology
+D Clinical Microbiology

 16. The Clinician and the Microbiology Laboratory: Test Ordering, Specimen Collection, and Result Interpretation

-17. Principles of Anti-Infective Therapy
+17. Principles of Anti-infective Therapy

 18. Molecular Mechanisms of Antibiotic Resistance in Bacteria

-19. Pharmacokinetics and Pharmacodynamics of Anti-Infective Agents
+19. Pharmacokinetics and Pharmacodynamics of Anti-infective Agents

 20. Penicillins and β-Lactamase Inhibitors

-21. Cephalosporins and Cephalosporin/β-Lactamase Inhibitor Combinations
+21. Cephalosporins and Cephalosporin/ β-Lactamase Inhibitor Combinations

-22. Carbapenems, Carbapenem/β-Lactamase Inhibitor Combinations, and Aztreonam
+22. Carbapenems, Carbapenem/ β-Lactamase Inhibitor Combinations, and Aztreonam

 23. Antibiotic Allergy